SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

 ## Task 6: Create a Container app for recommendation-service

-In this task, you'll will be creating a container app for the recommendation.
+In this task, you'll be creating a container app for the recommendation.

-1. Run the following command to create **Container App environment**.
+1. Run the following command to create a **Container App environment**.

    > **Note**: Please replace **[DID]** with **<inject key="DeploymentID" enableCopy="true"/>** and **[Region]** with **<inject key="Region" enableCopy="true"/>**.